marcelopalacioabreu/b00m-h3adsh0t/README.md

 ## General Aimbot &#x1F537;
 * **Game bot used in first-person shooting (FPS) games where players need to constantly move, think, strategize, and shoot enemies all at once**
 * Aimbot uses game data to shoot at the heads of energy targets
+* "Boom, Headshot" is a catchphrase first used by **pro gamer FPS_Doug on the web series Pure Pwnage**, adopted by FPS players on online games during gameplay
 * Ex: *“Turn off the aimbot you noob K/D ratio hacker!"*